 Two of the most prominent features that stood out to visitors were our Lost and Stolen Device Tracking that we already talked about, and the Student safety feature.
 The first one enables easier recovery of a missing Chromebook by gathering their location, webcam images, page screenshots, and logins.
 Meanwhile, the Student safety feature is focused on detecting harmful behavior among students by detecting cyberbullying, violence, self-harm, drug abuse, and others within their Gmail, Gdrive, and Gdocs files.

-Besides meeting wonderful people, we also got to see the beautiful Philadelphia, had the famous Philly cheesesteak and we also got this dope-looking paper holder(?) that you see above, for being a Google Technology partner.
+Besides meeting wonderful people, we also got to see the beautiful Philadelphia, had the famous Philly cheesesteak and we also got this dope-looking paper weight(?) that you see above, for being a Google Technology partner.

 All in all, the show was a great success and we can’t wait to see you next year in California!